t4qjXH8N/ioBroker.google-sharedlocations/README.md

 This is an ioBroker-adapter that can retrieve the location data of users that are sharing their location via google shared locations.
 It can not retrieve the location of the user that is used to access google.

 ## Usage
 When opening the configuration for the first time enter only the google login data.
 After the first run of the instance you can get the user ids from the objects page from the folder of the adapter instance.
 These ids have to be used in the configuration to identify users.
+Two factor authentification has to be disabled for the user.

 ## Changelog
+#### 0.0.5 (2018-04-20)
+- Fixed error that occurs when no fences exist

 #### 0.0.4 (2018-02-24)
 - Adapter does no longer crash if location data of a user has not been updated for a long time